'The Home Office issued Paddington with his own passport': Behind the scenes on Paddington in Peru

 Grillo adds: "Paddington is quite minimal.
 We try to keep an essence of deadpan about him.
 There’s an inscrutability in his face.
 He’s got a cheery, upbeat quality, but generally he doesn’t smile much.
 He doesn’t smile well.
 Often, for marketing purposes, they want a big, gleaming smile and we go, 'Oh my God!'
 It’s very hard to find the right tone.
 It’s often just a tiny little something.
 He’s thoughtful, and he keeps everything quite buttoned up emotionally.
 He displays emotion through action more than through his face."

-Animation supervisor Arslan Elver describes himself and his team of 120 animators working on Paddington at Framestore, using keyframe animation to bring the bear to life, as "digital puppeteers".
+Animation supervisor Arslan Elver describes himself and the team of 120 animators working on Paddington at Framestore, using keyframe animation to bring the bear to life, as "digital puppeteers".
 "It’s a bit like traditional animation, but rather than pen and paper, we use a mouse and a keyboard," he explains.
 "It makes it a lot more special compared to some of the big blockbuster movies that employ motion-capture."

 Read more: